 6) Know your audience and tailor your response

 Authenticity and preparation will go a long way in ensuring that your negotiations are tailored to your audience.
 The other party will know if you’re simply copying and pasting your pitch or your responses without taking their specific needs and challenges into account, so you should aim to avoid this at all costs.

 While authenticity and compassion go a long way in ensuring you walk away from a negotiation with a positive outcome, you’ll need to remember that at the end of the day, this is about business.

 Hearing strong opposition to your plans – or worst still, a straight out “no” – can be tough, even for established leaders.
 However, once you understand that it’s not you as a person that’s been rejected, you’ll be able to use your failed negotiation as a learning experience for next time.

 Effective negotiation skills can be developed over time and through practice, but with these steps, you’ll be able to kick-start your journey.
-To up your game, explore the IMI Advanced Negotiation Skills programme, now enrolling.
+To up your game, explore the IMI Advanced Negotiation Skills programme, beginning March 19.